consoledotdev/home/content/tools/server-monitoring.md

 what it does best.

-Once you have everything set up, running your own self-hosted monitoring means you have more control, you can keep network egress costs low and you don’t have to pay monthly fees.
+Once you have everything set up, running your own self-hosted monitoring means you have more control, you can keep network egress costs low and you don't have to pay monthly fees.
 However, you have to ensure your monitoring is reliable and scaling the data storage as you collect more and more data is a difficult problem.
 Is this really a good use of your engineering team?